 Figure 4.15.
-The formation of magnetic stripes by ocean-floor basalts
+The formation of magnetic stripes by ocean-floor basalts take on the magnetic field of the time

 Reversals of Earth's magnetic poles are not regular: sometimes there can be a long interval between reversals and at other times they happen quickly.
 This is why ocean floor magnetic stripes have different widths, and also why the pattern on one side of an oceanic ridge is the mirror image of the pattern on the other side.
 The magnetic stripe evidence provided excellent support for Hess's Sea Floor Spreading hypothesis.